-Standard entry: 5 Highers at AAAAA (by end S6 with min BBBB after S5) including Maths and a science subject.
+Standard entry: 5 Highers at AAAAA (by end S6 with min BBBB after S5) including Maths and a humanities subject.

-Widening access entry: 4 Highers at AABB/BBBB (by end S6) including Maths and a science subject.
+Widening access entry: 4 Highers at AABB/BBBB (by end S6) including Maths and a humanities subject.
 Completion of pre-entry programme is necessary.

 Please refer to list below

 School of Mathematics and Statistics

 |Mathematics/Business and Management